min2ha/ukwa-site/content/target/34760/index.en.md

   "subject": "EU Referendum"
 }

-# Prime Minister: a new settlement for the United Kingdom in a reformed European Union

 In a letter to the President of the European Council Donald Tusk, the Prime Minister sets out the 4 areas where he is seeking reforms as part of negotiations on the UK’s membership of the European Union.
 These 4 areas are: economic governance; competitiveness; sovereignty; immigration.